CoLab-Shattered-Realms/CoForge-Shattered-Realms/README.md

 Launch the project and open any scene to start contributing

 🧩 How to Contribute
-Pick an open task from the Notion board or Discord Create your feature in a new test scene inside /tests/ Use clear naming: test_inventory.tscn, npc_dialogue.gd...
+Pick an open task from the Notion board
+Create your feature in a new test scene inside /tests/ Use clear naming: test_inventory.tscn, npc_dialogue.gd...
 When ready, share your work for review: